TakaC141/comp2000_2023/worksheet.md

 And answer the following questions about them:

   * These repositories are at two different websites - github and bitbucket - what are these sites?
 What service do they provide?
 Which is better?
+  i) Both provide source code management services for projects, BitBucket is more focused on private repositories.
+Github is more focused on public repositories.

-  * Who made the last commit to repository A?
+  * Who made the last commit to repository A? ii)Matthew Roberts

-  * Who made the first commit to repository A?
+  * Who made the first commit to repository A? iii)Jon Mountjoy

-  * Who made the first and last commits to repository B?
+  * Who made the first and last commits to repository B? iv)Dave Pearce

   * Are either/both of these projects active at the moment? 🤔 If not, what do you think happened?
+  v) No as both projects were last updated in 2022.
+The project is either finished

-  * 🤔 Which file in each project has had the most activity?
+  * 🤔 Which file in each project has had the most activity? vi)
+    A)src
+    B)Data

 # Task 2